 You can manage linked tasks in these three places:

-- The task list: Here, you’ll see what job the task is linked to as well as the stage and pipeline it’s in.
+- The task list: Here, you’ll see what job a task is linked to as well as the stage and pipeline it’s in.
 Click on the job’s name if you need to make changes to a linked task.

 How to Change a Task’s Status or Assignee Inside a Pipeline

 - ...reviewing job details.
 Add, delete, or change the assignees of the linked task inside the current stage.
-See above for the details.
+See above for details.

 - ...moving a job to a new stage that includes a Create task automation.
 Add, delete, or change the assignees when the task is added to a pipeline.